precice/precice.github.io/pages/docs/tooling/tooling-performance-analysis.md

 1. Run the simulation
 2. Merge the event files
-3. Analyse each participant, which executes a mapping
+3. Analyze each participant, which executes a mapping or computes acceleration
-4. Analyse each participant to check for load-imbalance between ranks
+4. Analyze each participant to check for load-imbalance between ranks
 5. Visualize the simulation to check for load-imbalance between participants

 The rest of the section will go through this process step by step.